Skill Assignment

 3. Edit each of your four photos in Photoshop to enhance the intended message.

-• Use adjustment layers to improve the exposure of your images.
+• You must use adjustment layers to improve the exposure of your images.

-• You may also use the same adjustment layer techniques to enhance your message, such as using more vivid Saturation for a positive photo or a darker, high-contrast effect for a negative photo.
+• You should use adjustment layer techniques to enhance your message, such as using more vivid Saturation for a positive photo or a darker, high-contrast effect for a negative photo.

-• Resize: Save a copy of each of your photos that is 1500px on the longest edge.
+• Resize: Save a copy of each of your photos in .jpg format, sized to 1500px on the longest edge.

 • Rename: The file name should include the keyword or topic that you’re representing.

-4. In a word document, write a caption and citation for each of your four photos.
+4. In a word document, write captions and citation for each of your four photos.

 • The citations should be formatted as [Title], by [Author], [License] as in previous assignments, though in this case you are the author and you get to choose the license.
 You can choose a specific type of Creative Commons license or you can use “All Rights Reserved” for a standard copyright.
 You can choose a different license for each photo if you’d like.